 In the United Kingdom, the tax rules for benefits can be complex.
 While some are taxable under a statutory regime known as the benefits code, 15 others are subject to their own special rules.
 Some benefits (such as employer contributions to registered pension schemes, within prescribed limits) are exempt from tax altogether.
 In the past, payment in the form of benefits in kind has been used as a means of avoiding social security contributions.
 This is less prevalent now that most benefits attract NICs.
 Some companies offer their employees a range of benefits from which they can make a selection to suit their particular circumstances.
 These are known colloquially as 'cafeteria' or 'flex' schemes, and usually involve the allocation of points or credits that can be spent in purchasing benefits.
 Under salary sacrifice arrangements, employees are allowed to give up a proportion of their taxable pay in exchange for a tax-exempt benefit such as employer pension contributions or childcare vouchers.
 These need to be structured carefully to ensure that the desired tax result is achieved.
-Following concerns that these 'optional remuneration arrangements' were being used too widely, the first Finance Act of 2017 introduced measures to restrict the benefits that can attract tax and NICs relief through salary sacrifice to pension, childcare and certain health-related benefits.
-16 These apply from 6 April 2017, subject to some transitional provisions for pre-existing arrangements.
+Following concerns that these optional remuneration arrangements were being used too widely, measures were introduced to restrict the benefits that can attract tax and NIC relief through salary sacrifice to pension, childcare and certain health-related benefits.
+16